GSA/Section508.gov/_pages/develop/2018-05-28-create-universal-design.md

 redirect_from:
 - create/universal-design/
 description: Learn how federal agencies can adopt Universal Design and Accessibility principles—from strategy and procurement to implementation—to create ICT products usable by all, not just for compliance.
-topic: Development (dev)
+topic: Develop
-sub-topic: Accessibility Standards, Procedures, Guidance, Best Practices
+sub-topic: Guidance
 audience:
-- Developers and Testers (dev-test)
+- Developers
-- 508 Program Manager (508pm)
+- Section 508 Program Managers
-- Federal employee (fedemp)
+- Federal Employees
-- Information Technology Program and Project Managers (itpm)
+- IT Program & Project Managers
-- Content Creators (creator)
+- Content Creators
-resource-type: Long form article
+resource-type: Article
-format: HTML (html)
+format: HTML
 created: 2018-05-22
 updated: 2025-08-12
 exclude-changelog: true